ADGEfficiency/adgefficiency.github.io/_posts/2018-10-07-defaultdict.md

 ---
-title: 'A Python workflow for time series simulations'
+title: 'A simple Python workflow for time series simulations'
 date: 2018-10-07
 categories:
   - Machine Learning
-excerpt: Using the defaultdict to smash through temporal problems
+excerpt: Using the defaultdict to simulate temporal problems.
 mathjax: true

 ---